 I’ll admit it, I was the geek in the back last night taking feverish notes during Mike Hirtle’s lecture entitled “What Makes A Good Game.”
 Now, before the sassy comments come streaming in, it wasn’t because I don’t know what makes a game good – it’s more I that I wanted to be able to share his thoughts with you.

 What I found interesting is that he referred to George Parker’s criteria for a good game.
 For those of you who don’t know George Parker (at left) was THE original Parker brother and of course now Parker Brothers is apart of the Hasbro family.
-George Parker was an interesting and savvy man and I highly recommend you read Phil Orbanes’ book about him entitled “The Game Makers: The Story of Parker Brothers from Tiddledy Winks to Trivial Pursuit.”
-You can find it for sale HERE.
+George Parker was an interesting and savvy man and I highly recommend you read Phil Orbanes’ book about him entitled “The Game Makers: The Story of Parker Brothers from Tiddledy Winks to Trivial Pursuit.” (you can purchase the book on Amazon)

 So here are the criteria, and I’ve expounded upon them based on what Mike said…